Burke-Lauenroth-Lab/workflow_guidelines/README.md

 ## Relationships between XXXX Lab's Repositories <a name="repoRelations"/>

-## How We Use Git Features <a name="useGitFeatures"/>
+## GitHub Features and Functionality <a name="useGitFeatures"/>

+### Issues <a name="issues"/>

+Issues are the smallest unit of reporting and are repository specific.
+Issues can pertain to tasks, questions, proposed enhancements, and bugs.
+For bug fixes, the issue should revolve around a containable unit of code.
+Additionally, for each bug, a __bugfix__Issue#BugDescription__ branch should be created.

-### Creating issues <a name="issuecreate"/>
+#### Creating issues
-Issues describe suggested new features, a symptom of a bug, a proposed change, and so on.
 If you create an issue, decide to work on one, or you are assigned to one, then:
 * Assign it to a team member and/or yourself, if applicable
 * Add an __in progress__ label, if you are currently working on it
 * Add a __priority__ label, if it has a low priority or a high priority
-* Add a __category__ label, such as 'bug' or 'enhancement'
+* Add a __category__ label, such as 'bug' or 'enhancement' or 'question'
 * Assign it to a milestone
     * Master branch bug: the _master_ milestone
     * Feature branch bug/enhancement: the respective milestone

-### Closing issues <a name="issueclose"/>
+#### Closing issues
-* When the issue is resolved, [reference it](https://help.github.com/articles/closing-issues-using-keywords/) in the final commit that solves it (which can be done in the title or body)
+* When the issue is resolved, [reference it](https://help.github.com/articles/closing-issues-using-keywords/) in the final commit that solves it (which can be done in the title or body).
+	* For example, including 'Fixes #45' or 'Closes #45' in the commit message will close issue #45 in the repository you are working in.
 	* Note: Issues will not be closed via reference until the branch is merged to master.
 If you are resolving an issue on a feature branch, please still use a reference, as it provides beneficial documention, but you should also manually close the issue afterwards.

-### Creating milestones <a name="milestone"/>
+### Milestones <a name="milestone"/>
-Milestones map to branches, and hold issues relating to that branch.
-Whenever you create a feature branch, you should also create a respective milestone.
+Milestones map to branches within a repository, and hold issues relating to that branch.
+Whenever you create a _feature_ branch, you should also create a respective milestone.
 * Name it the exact same as the branch name, minus the "feature_" prefix
     * For instance, _feature_CO2Effects_ should be named _CO2Effects_
 * Provide an apt description of the branch
 * Optionally, provide a deadline

+### Projects - Repository Level <a name="repoprojects"/>
+Projects on GitHub are meant to assist in the organization and prioritization of the implementation of broad and/or future ideas.
+Each project consists of  three different columns: To Do, In Progress, and Done.
+In each of these columns, the user can broach different tasks and ideas that are free-from or that directly reference existing issues.

-### Projects <a name="projects"/>
+### Projects - Organization Level <a name="organizationprojects"/>
+Projects at the organizational level are similar to those at the repository level, except that they can span multiple repositories.
+This is useful for the implementation of features that have, for example, both a C (e.g. SOILWAT2) and R (e.g. rSOILWAT2) component.

 ## Workflow Guidelines <a name="workflow"/>